 Web Key IT aims to provide web accessibility solutions for our clients.
 The world of web accessibility, similar to the world of IT itself, is forever evolving and changing, and we pride ourselves at being at the forefront of the latest information and news.
-Our News blog highlights some of these changes and the continual development of web accessibility.
+This page highlights some of these changes and the continual development of web accessibility.

 Latest Web Key E-Newsletter

 Our latest newsletter is about: Autism & ADHD

 What’s coming in Windows 11 Accessibility : Read more here

 The Australian Human Rights Commission released a new report last month on Human Rights and Technology